From Orlando to Clearwater: 5 Best Ways to Get There

 Departure time is at 7am, so be prepared for an early start.
 You will return to Orlando in time for dinner at around 7pm.
 The hour-and-a half-long coach ride to the sugar-white sand and emerald-green water of Clearwater Beach goes by in a blink.

-Upgrade your adventure to include a one-hour boat ride aboard the Sea Screamer, a boat that races past the shore at 35 miles an hour - hold onto your hat!
+Upgrade your adventure to include a one-hour boat ride aboard the Sea Screamer, a boat that races past the shore at 35 miles an hour – hold onto your hat!
+Tours guarantee a dolphin sighting, so be sure to keep your eyes peeled.
 Or tack on a deep-sea fishing trip for an additional fee.
 You may be lucky enough to catch dinner.
 Bring your own cooler if you're hoping to take your catch back with you.

 3. From Orlando to Clearwater by Bus